17 Helpful Tips for a More Comfortable International Flight

 3. Check for a lounge

 Airport lounges are great for when you get there really early or have a long layover.
-You typically have access to free drinks (both alcoholic and non-alcoholic) and snacks.
+You typically have access to free drinks (both alcoholic and non-alcoholic), delicious food, and free wifi.

-If you’re new to international travel and have access, adventure on and check it out!
-You may just fall in love with a good lounge.
+If you’re new to international travel check it out!
+You may just fall in love with what a good lounge can offer.

 4. Hydrate

-When you fly it is really important to drink enough water.
+When you fly it is really important to drink enough water because being in flight notoriously dehydrates you.
 The recommended amount is 8 oz. or 250 ml of water for every hour that you’re in the air.

-I know.
+I know, I know.
 It seems like a lot!
-But flying will actually really dehydrate you.
-And if you plan to take advantage of any of those free drinks you get on the plane, make sure you drink even more.
+But flying will dehydrate you quite quickly.
+And if you plan to take advantage of any of those free alcoholic drinks on the plane, make sure you drink even more.

-If you don’t drink enough water you will likely get a bit dehydrated and it will take longer to get over jet lag.
+If you don’t drink enough water you will likely get a bit dehydrated and it will intensify the feeling of jet lag.

 Obviously, if you’re sleeping you’re not going to wake up every hour to drink, just make sure that you drink before going to sleep and when you wake up.

-While you can ask the flight attendants for water, it often comes in a small cup.
+When you can ask the flight attendants for water, it often comes in a small cup.
+So I recommend bringing your own water bottle.
+They gladly fill it up!

 Epic water graphic talking about single use plastics: about 40% of bottled water is just filtered tap water, less than 5% of plastic is actually recycled, 1 Million plastic bottles are sold every minute, 50% of plastic is single use, there are more microplastics in the ocean than stars in the galaxy, 73% of beach pollution is plastic